tulasidamarla/spring-microservices/README.md

 As Spring boot is opinionated, it expects the folder "templates" for thymeleaf under src/main/resources folder.

-Note: If you want to use use jsp's instead of thymeleaf, few changes are required.
+Note: If you want to use jsp's instead of thymeleaf, few changes are required.
 1)Add the following dependencies to pom.xml

 		<dependency>